 Advancement in sequencing as well as computational technologies allows modern-day biological research to move to a brand-new era.
-However, while benefiting from the powerfulness and convenience of technologies, we should always critically analyze and validate software outputs based on our prior knowledge.
+However, while benefiting from the powerfulness and convenience of technologies, we should always critically analyze and validate software outputs based on our prior knowledge and available evidences .

 Acknowledgements

-This work was supported by the National Science Foundation under Grant No. DGE-1545433 to R.X. and startup funds to L.C.M.S. from the University of Georgia Office of Research.
+The sequence analysis work was supported by the National Science Foundation under Grant No. DGE-1545433 to R.X. and startup funds to L.C.M.S. from the University of Georgia Office of Research.
 The sample collection, sequencing and analysis was done during S.R.’s tenure at the Ross University School of Veterinary Medicine, Saint Kitts and it was supported by internal grants from the Center for One Health and Tropical Medicine.
 We also would like to thank Dr. Kanae Shiokawa for her help with collection and processing of rat specimens.

 Conflicts of interest